Expand Your Horizons With a Summer Stargaze

 The best places for celestial viewing are away from the lights of the city.
 Your kids will be astonished by the magnitude of stars above the treetops on family camping trips.
 If you are gazing without the help of an expert, consulting an online star chart ahead of time will help.
 These atlases of the sky help parents figure out what they are looking at, and what to point out to their children.

 If you and your kids are ready to learn more about astronomy, and use heavier-duty equipment, pay a visit to the University of Washington's Theodor Jacobsen Observatory for a public viewing.
 After dark on the first and third Wednesdays of the month, there are exhibits and activities that will interest children and adults, including an ancient, 110-year-old telescope, various smaller telescopes, and a scale model of the solar system.
 Seattle Astronomical Society members operate the big telescope, and can find fascinating treasures above.
 You should also check out the talk-of-the-night topics, which are often kid-friendly.

 The Seattle Astronomical Society also offers "star parties" at local parks to help people understand what is in the night sky.

-Taryn Zier is a freelance writer based in Lake Forest Park and mother of two children, ages 3 and 5, who love to wish on shooting stars.
+Taryn Zier is a freelance writer based in Lake Forest Park and mother of two children who love to wish on shooting stars.
 NOTE: This article was updated and is accurate as of June 2018.